Published on 06 October 2022

 Treatment for Sleep Anxiety

-Cognitive behavioural therapy or CBT-I can be used if a child has constant sleeping troubles.
-CBT-I will teach a child about managing his Anxiety.
-It will also support their parents.
-Dr. Nash said CBT-I has shown to be more effective than medication in treating sleep Anxiety.
-A sleep therapist will recommend some CBT-I techniques depending on the child's needs.
+Cognitive behavioral therapy or CBT-I can be used if a child has constant sleeping troubles.
+It will teach them about managing their anxiety.
+Dr. Nash said CBT-I is more effective than medication in treating sleep Anxiety.

-• Stimulus control therapy: Helps remove factors that condition your mind to prevent sleep.
+• Stimulus control therapy: This therapy helps to remove factors that prevent sleep.

-• Sleep restriction: This treatment will reduce sleep deprivation (the time you spend in bed ).
-Once your sleep has improved, your time in bed is gradually increased.
+• Sleep restriction: This treatment will reduce the time you spend in bed.

 • Sleep hygiene.
 It is necessary to change essential lifestyle habits, which may affect our sleep-wake cycle.
 Sleep hygiene can be very effective in children as it will help them maintain routine activities while reducing their anxieties.

 • Sleep environment improvement.
-When you create a comfortable sleep environment, such as keeping your bedroom quiet, dark, and calm, not having T.V or other electronic devices in the room (laptop, tablets), and not having a clock in the room, it becomes easier to fall asleep.
+When you create a comfortable sleep environment, such as keeping your bedroom quiet, dark, and calm, it becomes easier to fall asleep.

 Sleeping pills, such as Ambien and Sonata, and other medications, are prescribed to deal with sleep problems.
-Antihistamine Atarax, the antidepressant Desyrel, and the high blood pressure medicine Catapres are also prescribed sometimes.
+Antihistamine Atarax, the antidepressant Desyrel, and the high blood pressure medicine Catapres are sometimes prescribed.

 • Antidepressants: Trazodone (Desyrel) is an antidepressant for sleep Anxiety.

-• Benzodiazepines: Some drugs stay for a more extended period in the system and can help treat insomnia symptoms.
+• Benzodiazepines: Some drugs stay longer in the system and can help treat insomnia symptoms.
 They are sleeping pills--temazepam, Restoril), triazolam (Halcion), and others.

-• Doxepin (Silenor) is an approved drug for people who experience trouble sleeping.
+• Doxepin (Silenor) is an approved drug for people with trouble sleeping.

 Eszopiclone (Lunesta), Lemborexant (Dayvigo), Ramelteon (Rozerem), Suvorexant (Belsomra), Zaleplon (Sonata), and Zolpidem (Ambien, Edluar, Intermezzo) are some of the medications which can be used to treat Sleep Anxiety in children.

-Understand that making sleep your priority will set an example in front of your kids.
+Understand that making sleep your preference will set an example for your kids.
 Staying up all night and doing work will not send the right message.

-Having the same waking time, meal times, nap times, and play times will help the child feel safe and comfortable.
+Having the same waking, meal, nap, and play times will help the child feel safe and comfortable.
 For younger children, you can start using early bedtimes such as brushing, reading books, and going to bed.

 Create a sleep-friendly home environment